 About Me "Dance is bigger than the physical body.
 Think bigger than that.
 When you extend your arm, it doesn't stop at the end of your fingers, because you're dancing bigger than that: you're dancing spirit." ~ Judith Jamison ~

 Originally from Romania, A’isha has explored many different types of dances before falling in love with belly dance in 2005.
-She has trained with local US instructors (Zada Al Gaziyeh, Zaina, Melody Gabrielle, Asha Diana), international teachers (Randa Kamel, Raqia Hassan, Aziza of Cairo, Lubna Emam, Luna of Cairo, Aleya of Cairo, Ozgen, Ahmed Hussien) and traveled extensively nationally to attend workshops taught by well-regarded teachers in Middle Eastern dancing, such as Amani Jabril, Elena Lentini, Cassandra, and many others.
+She has trained with local US instructors (Zada Al Gaziyeh, Zaina, Asha Diana), international teachers (Randa Kamel, Raqia Hassan, Aziza of Cairo, Lubna Emam, Luna of Cairo, Aleya of Cairo, Ozgen, Ahmed Hussien) and traveled extensively nationally and internationally to attend workshops taught by well-regarded teachers in Middle Eastern dancing, such as Dina, Amani Jabril, Elena Lentini, Cassandra, and many others.
 Always looking to grow as a dancer A’isha still travels several times each year to study with master instructors in Oriental dance.